thomasabishop/eolas/Hardware/Bus.md

 The primary pathway between the CPU and [memory](Memory/Basics.md).

 ### Internal bus
-Connects local devices for example disk to CPu
+Connects local devices for example the harddisk to the CPU.

 ### External bus
-Connects peripheral devices such as disks and printers to the motherboard
+Connects peripheral devices such as disks and printers to the [motherboard](Motherboard.md)

 ### Expansion bus
 Allows expansion boards to access the CPU and memory.

 ### Frontside bus
-Main computer bus that determines data transfer rate speed and is the primary data transfer path between the CPU, RAM and other motherboard devices.
+Main computer bus that determines data transfer rate speed and is the primary data transfer path between the CPU, RAM and other [motherboard](Motherboard.md) devices.

 ### Backside bus
 Transfers secondary cache (L2 cache) data at faster speeds, allowing more efficient CPU operations